tony-aw/broadcast/README.md

 - string concatenation, string (in)equality, and string distance (Levenshtein) operations.

-Note also, that base ‘R’ `outer()` function has some sloppy rules regarding the dimensions of the output, making it hard to predict the output shape.
+Base ‘R’ `outer()` function has some sloppy rules regarding the dimensions of the output, making it hard to predict the output shape.
 The outer-like functions provided by ‘broadcast’ have very strict broadcasting rules, making it easy to accurately predict the dimensions of the result.